 1. Progression toward the possession of the terminal degree and/or the requisite number of graduate hours toward the doctorate and experience requirements.
-Requests for exceptions will be considered only in unusual circumstances, and must be made at the initial employment. (see section II, A, 8 for academic rank qualifications)
+Requests for exceptions are considered only in unusual circumstances, and must be made at the initial employment.

 2. Excellence in teaching as evidenced by recent and regular evaluations and classroom visitations.
 Each semester the non-tenured faculty member will have at least two courses evaluated by the students.
-The Department Chair shall choose one course and the faculty member shall choose one course.
-The Department Chair will provide the College Dean with a list of all the courses that will be evaluated.
-If either the faculty member or Department Chair fail to designate a course and more than two instructional days have passed from the published deadline for designating courses, the Dean may designate the undesignated course(s).
+The Department Chair/School Director shall choose one course and the faculty member shall choose one course.
+The Department Chair/School Director will provide the College Dean with a list of all the courses that will be evaluated.
+If either the faculty member or Department Chair/School Director fail to designate a course and more than two instructional days have passed from the published deadline for designating courses, the Dean may designate the undesignated course(s).
 The faculty member may request that all of the courses being taught be evaluated.

-By March 1 annually, a scheduled classroom visitation shall be conducted in the following manner: year 1, by a faculty peer as determined by the department, year 2, by the Department Chair, and year 3, by the College Dean.
+a.
+By March 1 annually, a scheduled classroom visitation shall be conducted in the following manner: year 1, by a faculty peer as determined by the department, year 2, by the Department Chair/School Director, and year 3, by the College Dean.
 This rotation shall be repeated one time or until the faculty member earns tenure.
 The evaluator shall contact the faculty member to schedule this visit at a time convenient for the evaluator and the faculty member.
-The classroom evaluator shall prepare a written evaluation of the observed teaching effectiveness.
-(Classroom Visitation Evaluation Form) This teaching evaluation will be shared with the faculty member in a face to face conference prior to being included in the faculty member’s annual evaluation documents.
-If at any time it is deemed that the faculty member is in need of mentoring beyond what the College and/or department can provide, the Dean of the College may call upon the Dean of Teaching, Learning and Instructional Resources as an additional resource. =
+The classroom evaluator shall prepare a written evaluation using the Classroom Visitation Evaluation Form of the observed teaching effectiveness.
+This teaching evaluation will be shared with the faculty member in a face to face conference prior to being included in the faculty member’s annual evaluation documents.
+If at any time it is deemed that the faculty member is in need of mentoring beyond what the College and/or department can provide, the Dean of the College may call upon the Dean of Teaching, Learning and Instructional Resources as an additional resource.

 3. Professional growth as evidenced by scholarly research or creative work appropriate in the discipline or field of appointment.
 Such evidence may include publication, presentation of scholarly papers at professional forums, participation and/or recognition in juried shows, recitals, or other achievements of professional stature.